Lightning-AI/litgpt/tutorials/pretrain_openwebtext.md

 at the top of this script.

 The currently supported model names are contained in the [config.py](https://github.com/Lightning-AI/lit-gpt/lit_gpt/config.py) file.
+You can

+1) either search this file for lines containing "name =",
+2) run `python scripts/download.py` without additional command line arguments,
-You can either search this file for lines containing "name =" or obtain the list of all supported models programmatically, as follows:
+3) or obtain the list of all supported models programmatically, as follows:

 ```python
 from lit_gpt.config import configs